Peter Hoffmann

 PyScaffold - Easy setup of a Python project with a bliss

-Setting up a Python project is usually quite boring, cumbersome and definitely repetitive.
+Setting up a Python project is usually quite boring, cumbersome, and definitely repetitive.
 This is exactly where PyScaffold excels.
-You create the structure of your package with package folder, test and docs folder, generate the __init__.py files and setup.py for starters.
-After that it’s all about tweaking your configuration files like .gitconfig if you are using git (who isn’t these days?), .coveragerc for your coverage reports, conf.py for your Sphinx documentation and of course you want automatic PEP8 checks… you see where this is going.
-Before you have coded the first line of your actual project, you spent hours to adjust and configure the nuts and bolts of your project’s scaffold.
+You create the structure of your package with a package folder, tests and docs folders, generate the __init__.py files, and setup.py to start.
+After that, it’s all about tweaking your configuration files like .gitconfig if you are using Git (who isn’t these days?), .coveragerc for your coverage reports, conf.py for your Sphinx documentation, and, of course, you want automatic PEP 8 checks.
+You see where this is going.
+Before you have coded the first line of your actual project, you spend hours adjusting and configuring the nuts and bolts of your project’s scaffold.
 But there is help, and since we want to put up a scaffold for our Python project, it is naturally called PyScaffold!
-PyScaffold is easy to use and lets you set up a Python project in about 5 seconds.
-You install it with:

 pip install pyscaffold